 So how best to build loyalty.
 Air miles?
 Giveaways?
 The answer might be more straightforward.
 A recent study of the low-cost airline industry in Vietnam showed that service quality had a significant impact on passenger loyalty as well as perceived value, trust, and satisfaction.
 This is where the opportunity lies.
 Because ‘service quality’ extends way beyond what happens in the aircraft cabin.
 And this is where a series of automated processes, underpinned by an effective data strategy, can generate extraordinary value for airline and passenger.

 Let’s start with booking.
 Airlines and passengers want the same thing: a frictionless experience that makes a dull administrative process as fast and rewarding as possible.

 From a data point of view, the market’s still in its infancy.
-A booking engine might recognize my IP address and ask if I want to repeat my last trip.
-But no one has yet cracked the key question: why am I booking a flight?
-The answer – whether I’ve actively given it, or it’s been deduced from my online behavior – contains important insights into my state of mind, what I need, and how the airline should respond if something goes wrong.
+A booking engine might recognize a traveler’s IP address and ask if they want to repeat my last trip.
+But no one has yet cracked the key question: why are they booking a flight?
+The answer – whether they’ve actively given it, or it’s been deduced from online behavior – contains important insights into the traveler’s state of mind, their needs, and how the airline should respond if something goes wrong.

 Retail and ancillaries

 When it comes to retail and ancillaries, personalization matters.
 Research shows that 75% of consumers are more likely to buy something from a company that knows their purchase history and recommends products based on their preferences.